 Work injuries can happen at any time, even to the most careful employees.
 Thankfully, most businesses in Georgia are required to carry workers’ compensation insurance to cover medical costs, provide wage benefits, and more.
-After being hurt at work, you might wonder if you should hire a lawyer for your workers’ compensation claim.
+But, after getting hurt at work, you might wonder if you should hire a lawyer for your workers’ compensation claim.
 Is it really worth it?

-In many cases, it is in your best interest to hire a workers’ compensation lawyer.
+It is in your best interest to hire a workers’ compensation lawyer in many cases.
 There are several factors to consider, including how severe your injury is, the actions of your employer and their insurance company, and the specific details of your case.
-Let’s look at some reasons why a workers’ compensation lawyer is your best option while filing a claim.
+First, let’s look at some reasons why a workers’ compensation lawyer is your best option while filing a claim.

 Six Reasons You Should Hire a Lawyer for a Workers’ Compensation Claim